 There are characters sprinkled throughout the park and dressed up in their Halloween costumes too!

 Halloween is never complete without trick-or-treating, and Disney made sure of that!
 Each area you entered were set up with trick or treat stations, allowing guests to fill their bag with treats, snacks and more—including plenty of allergy-free options.
 Ryder, Siella, and Gemma naturally hit up every station, leaving us with enough candy to last us through Thanksgiving, but I made sure they left some behind, before heading home for the evening.
+If you’re gluten free, you’re in luck!
+Check out All For The Memories take on Disney Worlds Gluten Free churros!
+YUM!

 The Happy HalloWishes Fireworks show may have been the best one I’ve ever seen!
 Spooky music, lights, and ghosts lit up the sky, leaving the attendees in awe of the spectacle.
 In fact at one point, Gemma turned around and told me I was the best mom ever for bringing her there.
 Truly this was something to remember.